SayantanKumar/GLP_AMIA/README.md

 ## Overview

 This repository contains analysis notebooks for the study **"Temporally Phenotyping GLP-1RA Case Reports with Large Language Models: A Textual Time Series Corpus and Risk Modeling"**.
-This paper has been accepted as a full paper in the AMIA Annual Symposium, to be held at Dallas on November 2026.

 The study converts PubMed Open Access single-patient case reports involving glucagon-like peptide-1 receptor agonists (GLP-1RAs) into clinical textual time series: event-time pairs where each clinical event is assigned a timestamp in hours relative to a case-specific reference point.
 The paper uses these timelines to evaluate LLM-based temporal extraction against expert annotations, characterize diagnosis patterns in the GLP-1RA PMOA cohort, and demonstrate downstream time-to-onset modeling for kidney, cardiovascular, and respiratory outcomes.

 The notebooks in this release are primarily for cohort characterization, UMLS diagnosis normalization, threshold-sweep evaluation, and survival analysis after timeline extraction has already been run.
-Raw PMOA texts, expert annotations, model outputs, and large intermediate artifacts are not included here unless released separately.
+The repository now includes `annotations.zip`, which expands to the released manual annotations, LLM-generated textual time series, demographic features, and diagnosis features used by the analyses.
+Raw PMOA full text and the broader PMOA annotation tree are not included.

 ## Figures